 Whether you are spending a day out in Shropshire or planning a longer holiday, here’s a list of more than 50 things to do in Shropshire.

 Updated 14th August 2018

 You might not know much about Shropshire – it’s one of those places that people have heard of, but aren’t quite sure where it is.
-Lying on the border with Wales, north west of Birmingham, Shropshire is one of England’s most rural counties.
+Lying on the border with Wales, less than an hour’s drive north west of Birmingham, Shropshire is one of England’s most rural counties.

 I also think that it’s one of England’s prettiest counties, but I am biased!